10:30 am Sunday Worship

 They are man centered, and because they’re man centered, they are manipulators.
 By contrast, Jesus fears God.
 Jesus reverences God and we saw that clearly when he faced down thousands of men with great interest in staying put and he drove them out of his Father’s house.
 He fears God.
 He wants the Temple treated as holy, not used for profane business and profiteering.
 Jesus is the consummate God fearer.

 As a truth teller, as a God fearer, Jesus asks a simple and straightforward question.
 He’s exposed the hypocrites for what they are.
-He’s revealed their self love, their deep seated pride, and also their disdain for all other people.
+He’s revealed their self-love, their deep-seated pride, and also their disdain for all other people.
 No matter what they may claim, they really don’t care about the truth.
 They don’t really even care whether Jesus’ authority comes from God.
 That’s not the issue.

-All they care about is themselves, which leads to an utter disregard of people, which brings them under Ezekiel’s indictment of Israel’s false shepherds that we read earlier.
-You eat the fat.
-You clothe yourselves with their wool.
-You slaughter these sheep.
+All they care about is themselves, which leads to an utter disregard of people, which brings them under Ezekiel’s indictment of Israel’s false shepherds that we read earlier; you eat the fat, you clothe yourselves with their wool, you slaughter these sheep.
 They don’t care about truth.
 They don’t care about authority either, which means third, here’s a third point.
 They don’t care about others, which is another way of saying they don’t love anyone but themselves.

 They don’t love anyone but themselves.
 They don’t care about others.
 They don’t love anyone but themselves.
 When the mask comes off, this is the most revealing, this is the most shameful, ugly contour of their hearts.
-Their self love, their utter disdain for others.
+Their self-love, their utter disdain for others.
 These are bad shepherds.
 This is bad religion.

 Listen, if these religious leaders had really believed the people had been deceived by John, if they really believed that, if they really believed that they were deceived now by Jesus.
-If they really believed that Jesus was teaching and preaching and performing miracles by the devil’s power as spiritual shepherds of Israel wouldn’t love dictate their actions and determine their behavior?
+If they really believed that Jesus was teaching and preaching and performing miracles by the devil’s power, as spiritual shepherds of Israel wouldn’t love dictate their actions and determine their behavior?
 In this sense, wouldn’t love for people mean telling them what they really believe, telling them what their concerns are, making those public?

 By contrast, once again, the subject of Jesus’ teaching and preaching is the Kingdom of God.
 His, the content of his teaching always has biblical themes, prophetic themes, themes of restoration and hope.
 He’s there to go directly to the heart of the matter and preach to the heart and preach to the spiritual concerns and issues.
 He’s not preaching politics and social issues.
 He’s not trying to keep the Titanic afloat.
 Rearrange the deck chairs as it goes down.
 He’s not on a speaking tour to promote his new book, Twelve Steps to Better Whatever.
 He’s not, he’s not doing anything, he’s teaching the people the Word of God.
 He is preaching the gospel.
 These people need salvation.